 Eyes on the Street: Remove Car Parking, and Bike Lanes Vastly Improve

-Despite the utility ditch, do parts of the Valencia bike lane actually feel safer with the parked cars removed?
+Despite the utility ditch, does this bike lane actually feel safer with the parked cars removed?
 Photos: Aaron Bialick

 In most of San Francisco’s bike lanes, people are forced to ride between parked cars and moving cars.
 The looming threat of opening car doors and cars entering the bike lane is unsettling enough to keep many San Franciscans from riding a bike at all.

-The bike lane on the block-long climb up Market is now free of parked cars -- legally parked ones, at least (is this sign supposed to be an excuse to park in the bike lane?)
+The bike lane on the block-long climb up Market is now free of parked cars -- at least legal ones (Is this sign supposed to be an excuse to park in the bike lane?)
 Photo: Aaron Bialick

 At another construction site, half of the northbound bike lane on Valencia Street underneath the Central Freeway was recently occupied by a utility ditch, with the bike lane running along the pavement’s remaining edge.
 Parts of the parking lane are closed to drivers.
 This case is probably more subjective to the rider, but I actually felt better riding in a skinnier bike lane along the edge of a small cliff compared to riding in between cars (the space occupied by the ditch is normally the door zone, anyway).